 This easy vegan cheesecake recipe is made from wholesome ingredients and is ultra-creamy.
 The light-as-air texture will make the cheesecake melt in your mouth.
-With a sweet yet crunchy gluten-free crust, this cheesecake is more than you could hope for.
+With a sweet yet crunchy gluten-free crust, this cheesecake is perfection.

 Buying The Ingredients

 The key ingredient in this recipe is cashews.
 Once soaked, cashews create a creamy consistency that works wonderfully in cheesecake.
 You’ll need unsalted and unroasted cashews in this recipe.
 Cashews can be a pricey ingredient but there are a couple of ways to make them more budget-friendly.

 Health food stores sell cashews in the bulk bins which tend to be less expensive.
 Costco also sells cashews in bulk for a reasonable price.
 It offers a 40-ounce container of organic unsalted unroasted cashews for under $25.
 Buying organic cashews is best because conventionally grown cashew trees are often sprayed with endosulfan.
 The pesticide is so toxic that it has been banned in most countries, but not the U.S.

 Cashews are not only rich in protein but also in copper, phosphorus, manganese, magnesium, and zinc.
 Including cashews in one’s diet on a regular basis is an easy and tasty way to eliminate the concern.